Logius-standaarden/API-Design-Rules/sections/designRules.md

       </dd>
       <dt>Rationale</dt>
       <dd>
          <p>Even when using TLS connections, information in URIs is not secured.
 URIs can be cached and logged outside of the servers controlled by clients and servers.
 Any information contained in them should therefore be considered readable by anyone with access to the network (in the case of the internet, the whole world) and MUST NOT contain any sensitive information.
-This includes client secrets used for authentication, privacy sensitive information such as BSNs or any other information which should not be shared.
+This includes client secrets used for authentication, privacy sensitive information or any other information which should not be shared.
          <p>Be aware that queries (anything after the '?' in a URI) are also part of a URI.
       </dd>
+      <p class="note">It is up to you what the definition of sensitive means for your context.
+The term sensitive is deliberatly not defined in this document.</p>
    </dl>
 </div>